- By UHS

 - Public health departments

-With an aging population and growing demand for skilled care, job opportunities are strong—projected to grow 5% from 2022 to 2032 (U.S. Bureau of Labor Statistics).
+With an aging population and growing demand for skilled care, job opportunities remain strong.
+Employment for Licensed Practical and Licensed Vocational Nurses is projected to grow 5% from 2022 to 2032 according to the U.S. Bureau of Labor Statistics.

 - Compassion and empathy